schteve/til/rust/enable-feature-sub-dependency.md

 openssl = { version = "*", features = ["vendored"] }
 ```

-In addition, if you want to expose this ability to the users of your crate, you can "forward" the feature.
+In addition, if you want to expose this ability to the users of your crate, or make it controllable from the build flags, you can "forward" the feature.
 Mark the sub-dependency as optional, which means that dependency line (including the feature) isn't active by default.
 Then define a new feature which enables the feature you want.
 The user can then control whether the dependency's feature through the new one.

 ```toml
 # Your crate